Grand Lake (Sheet Harbour)

 Grand Lake is a lake just west of Sheet Harbour, Nova Scotia.
-It is crescent-shaped.
 Its primary outflow is Little West River, which flows into the Northwest Arm of Sheet Harbour.
 The land area of the Sheet Harbour 36 Indian reserve extends to a part of the shore of Grand Lake.

 In 2012, the Nova Scotia Government bought 470 hectare of land near the lake worth $1.1 million.